 1966- Exhibited, group show, “Landscape Painting-A Changing Frontier”, in commemoration of the 50th anniversary of the National Parks, Harold was invited at the bequest of the Secretary of the Interior Stewart Lee Udall (American, 1920-), Smithsonian Institute, Washington, DC.

-1969- Exhibited, solo show, “Olmsted Retrospective: Community Tribute”, 82 works shown, Charles Burchfield Center (now the Burchfield-Penney Art Center), Rockwell Hall, University College at Buffalo, Buffalo, NY.
+1969- Exhibited, solo show, “Olmsted Retrospective: Community Tribute”, 82 works shown ranging from 1897-1969, Charles Burchfield Center (now the Burchfield Penney Art Center), Rockwell Hall, University College at Buffalo, Buffalo, NY.

 October 28, 1970-January 3, 1971- Exhibited, solo show, “Recent Works by Harold Olmsted”, 16 works shown; watercolors (10), pen & ink sketches (2), pastels (1) and oils (3), held in the Olmsted Gallery inaugurated on the occasion of the exhibition in the entrance area of the Burchfield Art Center (the Olmsted Gallery no longer exists in the new building), Charles Burchfield Center, State University College at Buffalo, Buffalo, NY.

 1971- November 4, Harold received the Red Jacket Medal Award from the Buffalo and Erie County Historical Society "...in recognition of those qualities that are the true embodiment of the artist, the scholar, the gentleman, and the independent thinker which belong to Harold Olmsted", Buffalo, NY.

 1972- March 19, Harold died at his home of colon cancer, 193 E. Main Street, Springville, NY.
 April 21, services were held at the Buffalo Unitarian Church and Springville Presbyterian Church on April 22.